-With the closing of the strategic investment by Newmont in December 2021, February 28, 2022 bought deal financing and November 21, 2022 non-brokered private placement, the Company anticipates having sufficient cash to meet all of its corporate obligations through to the end of 2022.
+With the closing of the February 28, 2022 bought deal financing and November 21, 2022 non-brokered private placement, the Company anticipates having sufficient cash to meet all of its corporate obligations in 2023.
 The Company continues to review its mineral property commitments as well as its working capital position on an ongoing basis.
 While management does not believe that the abandonment of any of the Company's mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.